N.Korea's Kim says to prepare for 'both dialogue and confrontation' with U.S. -KCNA

 Such moves would “reliably guarantee the peaceful environment and the security of our state,” KCNA said.
 Kim also emphasized the need to create a “favorable external climate” for the North’s own initiatives.

-Diplomats and analysts say the North is experiencing widespread food shortages following typhoons that destroyed crops last year, while there are concerns COVID-19 may taken hold in the country despite no official acknowledgement by Kim’s regime.
-Border closures have further hit the economy already battered by international sanctions.
+Yang Moo-jin, a professor at the University of North Korean Studies in Seoul, said Kim appeared to be sending a message to Washington that he would be willing to return to talks at some point.

+“Despite mentioning confrontation, he refrained from criticising both the South and the United States while highlighting the need to maintain a stable geopolitical situation,” Yang said.

-Biden and South Korean President Moon Jae-in held their first summit in May, injecting fresh urgency into efforts to engage the North in talks on its nuclear weapons.
+Biden and South Korean President Moon Jae-in held their first summit in May, injecting fresh urgency into efforts to bring the North back to denuclearisation negotiations.

-On Wednesday, Kim said the overall economy had improved in the first half of the year, with total industrial output growing 25% from a year before, but called for measures to tackle the “tense” food situation caused by the pandemic.

 North Korea lashed out at the United States and its allies in South Korea last month in a series of statements saying comments from Washington on its North Korean policy were proof of a hostile policy that required a corresponding response from Pyongyang.

+North Korea’s plenary meeting kicked off on Tuesday to review progress on major policies and devise steps to resolve pending issues.
+On its first day, Kim called for measures to tackle the “tense” food situation, blaming the coronavirus pandemic and last year’s typhoons.

+Diplomats and analysts say the North is experiencing widespread food shortages after typhoons destroyed crops last year, while there are concerns COVID-19 may have taken hold in the country despite no official acknowledgement by Kim’s regime.
+Border closures have further hit an economy already battered by international sanctions.

-Reporting by Sangmi Cha, additional reporting by Josh Smith; editing by Richard Pullin
+Reporting by Sangmi Cha, additional reporting by Josh Smith and Hyonhee Shin; editing by Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.